-Supervisory and/or management experience specific to setting 2 years = 1 step with 4 step maximum scheduled to work in a facility or site which is staffed for 24 hour operation and scheduled to work not less than four (4) hours of his/her work shift during the evening shift or night shift, shall receive one of the following shift differentials for all scheduled hours worked during each shift.
+Supervisory and/or management experience specific to setting 2 years = 1 step with 4 step maximum

+Section 7.13 Shift Differentials for Non-Exempt Employees.
+A bargaining unit employee scheduled to work in a facility or site which is staffed for 24 hour operation and scheduled to work not less than four (4) hours of his/her work shift during the evening shift or night shift, shall receive one of the following shift differentials for all scheduled hours worked during each shift.